thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 ## Add Two-factor Authentication

-[WP 2FA](https://wordpress.org/plugins/wp-2fa/) or [iThemes Security](https://fr.wordpress.org/plugins/better-wp-security/) seem to be good options in my experience.
+[WP 2FA](https://wordpress.org/plugins/wp-2fa/) or [iThemes Security](https://fr.wordpress.org/plugins/better-wp-security/) are good options in my experience.

 # Server

 ## Secure your test and staging environments

 - Limit http access by IP addresses : Very secure though can be complicated with many people on the project / client and IP addresses that change often (some ISPs assign you a new IP every time you restart your computer).
 This can lead to user's fatigue and have the opposite effect to that desired.
-- Set up Basic Access Authentication with .htaccess and .htpasswd.
+- Set up at least a Basic Access Authentication with .htaccess and .htpasswd.
 This is not perfect (it's called basic for a reason) but better than nothing for test / staging. /!\ Must be used over https [Basic Access Authentication's wiki](https://en.wikipedia.org/wiki/Basic_access_authentication#Security).

 ## Limit ssh access